 Consultation title:

-To (Ofcom contact): ECC C Team
+To (Ofcom contact): ECC Team

 Name of respondent:

-Representing (self or organisation/s): Address (if not received by email):
+Representing (self or organisation/s):

+CONFIDENTIALITY

-Please tick below what pa art of your response yo ou consider is confidential, giving your reasons why
+Please tick below what part of your response yo ou consider is confidential, giving your reasons why

 Nothing

 Name/contact details/job title

 Whole response

 Organisation

 Part of the response

-If there is no separate ani nex, which parts?
+If there is no separate annex, which parts?

 still publish a reference to the contents of your r your organisation not to be published, can Ofcom response (including, for any confidential parts, a ecific information or enable you to be identified)?

+DECLARATION

 that Ofcom can publish.
-F publish all responses, incl However, in supplying luding those which are my response by email h this cover sheet is a formal consultation response this response, I understand that Ofcom may need to marked as confidential, in order to meet legal I, Ofcom can disregard any standard e-mail text about
+However, in supplying publish all responses, including those which are , Ofcom can disregard any standard e-mail text about

-· your response is non-confidential (in whole or in response only once the consultation has ended,
+your response is non-confidential (in whole or in response only once the consultation has ended,

-Name Signed (if hard copy)